What is Co-Narcissism?

 The Path Out: Building the New Kind of Relationship

-Alan Rappoport tells us about the hopeful part.
-Therapy for co-narcissism isn’t just about digging up the past, but about experiencing a completely different kind of relationship in the present.
+Rappoport also tells us about the hopeful part.
+Therapy for “co-narcissism” moves beyond digging up the past and into experiencing a completely different kind of relationship in the present.

-Co-narcissistic people walk in assuming the therapist, like everyone else, is narcissistic.
-A huge part of the work is testing that assumption and seeing if this person can really listen, and can hold your experience without needing you to manage theirs (Rappoport, p.
-4).
+“Co-narcissistic” people walk in assuming the therapist, like everyone else, is narcissistic.
+A huge part of the therapeutic work is testing that assumption and seeing if this person can really listen to you, and whether they can hold your experience without needing you to manage theirs (1).

-When you find a therapist who embodies empathy, warmth, and genuineness (qualities which Carl Rogers – the pioneer in humanistic psychology – particularly emphasized), it’s quietly revolutionary!
-It disproves your deepest fear: that all relationships are transactional, and are about pleasing the other person.
+When you find a therapist who embodies empathy, warmth, and genuineness (qualities which Carl Rogers – the pioneer in humanistic psychology – particularly emphasized), it’s quite revolutionary, as it disproves your deepest fear: that all relationships are transactional and are about pleasing the other person.
 You get to experience what it’s like when both people matter.
 For maybe the first time, you’re in a relationship where no one has to disappear or diminish oneself.

-When you read the case studies of Mario, drifting in isolation, or Jane, paralyzed by the belief she can never succeed, you aren’t just reading clinical notes.
-You may recognize yourself in their stories, particularly in that heavy, unearned sense of guilt and the habit of ‘fading away’ during conversations.
+When you read the case studies of Mario, drifting in isolation, or Jane, paralyzed by the belief she can never succeed, you may recognize yourself in their stories, particularly in that unearned sense of guilt and the habit of fading away during conversations.

-This ‘fading’ is a survival strategy learned in a relational system of subjugation, where we were taught to mute our realness and suppress our own subjectivity to satisfy the needs of a dominant parent.
+This fading is a survival strategy learned in a relational system of subjugation to a narcissistic caregiver, where you were taught to mute your realness and suppress your own subjectivity to satisfy the needs of a dominant parent.
+Co-narcissism is a set of functional, yet painful, survival skills you developed as a child.

-The goal here isn’t to drown in blaming your parents, but to understand the environment that shaped you.
+The therapeutic goal here would not be to drown you in blaming your parents, but to help you understand the environment that shaped your adaptation strategies.
 You can find your own way forward once you know where you started.

-The emotional relief, as well as inner independence, comes when you realize that you’re not and were never responsible for another adult’s emotional experience or self-actualization.
-Your value isn’t earned by pleasing someone; it’s just there, and there is nothing selfish about it.
-This is how you come back to yourself.
+Emotional relief and inner independence arrive when you realize that you are not and never were responsible for another adult’s emotional regulation or self-actualization.
+Your value does not need to be earned by pleasing them or anyone else, for this matter, but is simply there, and there is nothing selfish about recognizing and embracing it.

 Bibliography: